ispapp/ispapp-routeros-client/README.md

 /system script export
 ```

-Copy the exported data and paste it to a text editor.
+Copy the exported data and paste it to a text editor between where `/system script` and `/system schedule` exists in the current version of the script.

 You will need to modify part of the `globalScript` before commiting new changes because that is where the topN global variables are persistently stored.